sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 ## Processing arrays

-It’s common to check an array’s length before running a loop over its items:
+It’s common to check an array’s length before running a loop over its elements:

 ```js
 function getProductsDropdownItems(response) {